MatChung/scummvm-ps3/README.md

  .)
 Maniac Mansion is playable (tested for 5 minutes)

+ .)
+Sound seems to work (tested with Day of the Tentacle)

 What doesn't:

 I have only tried a handful of games, this list is by far not complete

  .)
 You will get corrupted palettes in most games

  .)
 Many games will have an invisible cursor
- .)
-Sound is not yet implemented.

  .)
 Curse of Monkey Island does not play videos

  .)
 Beneath a Steel Sky crashes during the intro